Salesforce backup and recovery best practices for a reliable recovery process

 Share with

-Backing up your Salesforce data is critical for security and business continuity.
 And even then, it’s not enough to have a backup solution in place and just forget about it.
-Designing your backup strategy, then communicating it to the team and wider business, is almost as important as choosing the right solution in the first place.
+Designing effective backup policies and communicating them to the team and wider business is almost as important as choosing the right solution in the first place.

 1. Have a data backup and recovery plan